nguyenvukhang/kitty2/docs/kittens/hints.rst

 The hints kitten is very powerful to see more detailed help on its various options and modes of operation, see below.
-You can use these options to create mappings in :file:`kitty.conf` to select various different text snippets.
+You can use these options to create mappings in :file:`alatty.conf` to select various different text snippets.
 See :sc:`insert_selected_path <insert_selected_path>` for examples.